Vail Pass Wildlife Bridge

 In 2006, with our help, CDOT received a federal appropriation of $420,000 to perform preliminary engineering and environmental assessments of the West Vail Pass wildlife bridge.
 With that study complete, the project is now ready for the design phase.

 We and our partners homed in on the West Vail Pass location early on because it’s a choke point along a critical wildlife migration corridor (two reintroduced lynx have been killed by vehicles there in recent years), and reconnecting the habitat on both sides of the interstate will help ensure continued interbreeding and genetic diversity.
 Additionally, it’s a location where animal access to the bridge will never be cut off, thanks to both sides of the highway being Forest Service property.
 Our hope is that an overpass in this high-profile location will create public support for many more structures throughout the state.

 The big hurdle to constructing such a bridge, of course, is money.
 A structure based on designs pioneered in Canada’s Banff National Park, configured to span a potential six lanes of I-70, could cost as much as $12 million.
+To help reduce the cost, the most recent design would span only one lane in a location where the other lane is elevated for several hundred meters.
 Given the current government belt-tightening, it’s likely to be a while before we see that appropriation from Congress.